Alvin Goldman: Epistemology

-More recently, Goldman has focused his epistemological efforts on questions of social epistemology, of the different social mechanisms through which knowledge is transmitted in society.
-His work in social epistemology has dealt with the law (especially evidence), voting and media, among other topics.
-He attempts to provide (in his words) a less radical view of social epistemology than those suggested by cultural theorists and postmodernists under that name.
-His approach uses tools of analytic philosophy especially formal epistemology to analyze problems in social knowledge.
+Goldman latterly focused his epistemological efforts on questions of social epistemology, of the different social mechanisms through which knowledge is transmitted in society.
+His work in social epistemology dealt with the law (especially evidence), voting, and media, among other topics.
+He attempted to provide (in his words) a less radical view of social epistemology than those suggested by cultural theorists and postmodernists under that name.
+His approach used tools of analytic philosophy especially formal epistemology to analyze problems in social knowledge.
 Some of this work is summarized in his book Knowledge in a Social World.

 Other work

-Goldman has devoted significant time to showing how research in cognitive science is relevant to a variety of branches of philosophy including epistemology.
+Goldman devoted significant time to showing how research in cognitive science is relevant to a variety of branches of philosophy including epistemology.
 Much of this work appears in his books Epistemology and Cognition, Philosophical Applications of Cognitive Science, and Simulating Minds.